Cultural property databases and security in the international art market

 Artive is a non-profit organization, which conducts searches through their database as well as various specialist databases (including national and international law enforcement databases).

 Starting in October 2006, Rosokhrankultura (Russian Federal Service for monitoring compliance with cultural heritage protection law) started issuing the “Catalogue of stolen works of art and antiques”, also known as the “Black Catalogue” by Russian collectors.
 Thanks to the efforts of the Reserve Museum of Dmitrov Kremlin, “The Sea” was entered into the first volume of the “Black Catalogue” (p.84, No.434).
 All in all, six volumes of the Catalogue were issued as of 2010.
-All volumes are free and available to anyone in PDF format in Russian in the internet.
+Until 2018 all volumes were free and available to anyone in PDF format in Russian in the internet.

 |“The Sea” sold at Sotheby’s in New York on April 21st, 2005.
 Source: Artnet|